- Brain tumor facts*

 - The exact cause of brain tumors is not clear.

 - Physicians group brain tumors by grade (the way the cells look under a microscope).
+The higher the grade number, the more abnormal the cells appear and the more aggressively the tumor usually behaves.

 - Brain tumors are classified as grade I, grade II, or grade III, or grade IV